lip-d/brackets-vscode-dark/README.md

-# brackets-vscode-dark
-Visual Studio Code Dark theme for Brackets.
+# Visual Studio Code Dark theme for Brackets
+Based on Visual Studio Code Dark theme (as of May/5/2018).

+Screenshot